-The sourcing team did a fantastic job of finding PSM certified folks who could join within weeks but was surprised when the hiring manager said all the said Scrum Master’s have mastered Microsoft Outlook with which they set up, track and manage all Scrum events, they have mastered MS-Excel that they use to track the user story assignment and its % completion, story points planned vs delivered and the most important metric velocity.
+The sourcing team did a fantastic job of finding PSM-certified folks who could join within weeks but was surprised when the hiring manager said all the said Scrum Masters have mastered Microsoft Outlook with which they set up, track and manage all Scrum events, they have mastered MS-Excel that they use to track the user story assignment and its % completion, story points planned vs delivered and the most important metric velocity.

-They also seems to have mastered MS PowerPoint that they use to show the achievements of the sprint to the Product Owner for the scrum master didn’t know who the stakeholders were.
+They also seem to have mastered MS PowerPoint which they use to show the achievements of the sprint to the Product Owner for the scrum master didn’t know who the stakeholders were.
 After having talked to a few PSM folks they started doubting if I knew scrum even after being a Professional Scrum Trainer. luckily for me, the person who referred me to the organization said I knew what I was doing and I did really help him achieve his business goals (well!
-Most of it) that prompted them to move to agile with Scrum as their choice of framework.
+Most of it) which prompted them to move to Agile with Scrum as their choice of framework.
 Many of the PSM candidates were from service organizations who got their certification after internal training from the Agile COE.

 There were folks who bought the PSM questions and cleared the assessment too.
 I have also written a blog on how to Pass PSM-I & PSPO-I without taking scrum.org training.
 At the cost of sounding immodest and self-promoting - One thing I realized is there is a lot of value in attending a scrum training from a scrum.org licensed trainer.
-Yes, you can learn the mechanics of scrum but the 2 day PSM training works as a launchpad helping you understand the three – The What, the How and the WHY part of scrum.
+Yes, you can learn the mechanics of scrum but the 2 day PSM training works as a launchpad helping you understand the three – The What, the How, and the WHY part of scrum.